The Spirit of West Point

-The Spirit of West Point is a 1947 American drama film directed by Ralph Murphy and written by Tom Reed.
+The Spirit of West Point is a 1947 American sports drama film directed by Ralph Murphy and written by Tom Reed.
 The film stars Doc Blanchard, Glenn Davis, Robert Shayne, Anne Nagel, Alan Hale Jr., George O'Hanlon, Michael Browne and Tanis Chandler.
 The film was released on October 4, 1947, by Film Classics.

 Plot

-The story of Doc Blancard and Glenn Davis, who were both at West Point at the same time and both won the Heisman Trophy.
+The story of Doc Blanchard and Glenn Davis, who attended West Point together and each won the Heisman Trophy.